 All Chimu Adventures' clients are given the opportunity to review their trip once they return home.
 These reviews are administered by a third party and as such are unfiltered by Chimu Adventures.

-The Chile’s narrow elongated shape spanning a wide range of latitudes as well as altitudes, has resulted in many distinct ecosystems and a diverse range of wildlife.
+Chile’s narrow elongated shape spanning a wide range of latitudes as well as altitudes, has resulted in many distinct ecosystems and a diverse range of wildlife.
 Marine mammals Along the country’s extensive coastline it is possible to see elephant seals, sea lions, blue whales, humpback whales, sperm whales, sea otters and dolphins.
-Mammals Animals that can be found in Chile’s …READ MORE
+Mammals Animals that can be found in Chile’s diverse …READ MORE

 To get the most out of a trip to any country you should try to experience the culture and the cuisine and sample some of the local dishes and the local drinks.
 Chilean food is fairly simple but varied and seafood, beef, fruit and vegetables all feature heavily.
 The cuisine stems from a combination of traditional Spanish cuisine, Chilean indigenous …READ MORE

 The history of Chile dates back 10,000 years when migrating Native Americans first settled along the coast and in the fertile valleys of what is now Chile.
 As a result the country has a rich and vibrant history.
 A few interesting facts about the history of Chile are listed below.
 Mapuche The Incas extended their empire to northern Chile, albeit briefly, …READ MORE

 Chile is one of the longest North-South countries in the world from the Atacama desert till Torres del Paine in Patagonia.
 Due to its interesting and vibrant history, Chile has a rich mix of culture and customs.
 The Population of Chile The majority of Chileans are mestizo (of mixed blood) although there are some remote parts of Chile where the …READ MORE